annakins/Skyrim/ENB Tips.md

 ### Tweaks

 #### Why does hair look funny?
-- Try to turn off/tweak `Detailed Shadow` and `Wet Surfaces`.
-Look for `Reflection Amount` in `Wet Surfaces`, if you decide not to turn it off.
+- Try to turn off/tweak `DetailedShadow` and `WETSURFACES`.
+Look for `ReflectionAmount` in `WETSURFACES`, if you decide not to turn it off.

 ![image](https://user-images.githubusercontent.com/92814468/167032260-00ce0b1b-ff71-445b-865d-14a4f84bf73e.png)